Anastasia-Labs/payment-subscription/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 - *UpdateMetaData:* The redeemer allows for updating the metadata attached to the UTxO sitting at the script address.

-  - validate that there is a single UTxO in the transaction input and contains a single merchantNFT token.
+  - validate that merchantNFT is being spent.

-  - updates the metadata of the Reference NFT token and sends the token back to the Subscribe Contract.
+  - updates the metadata of the Reference NFT token and sends the token to the spending end point

 - *RemoveService:* The redeemer allows the removal of a service by a merchant from the subscription system.

-  - validate payment signature is equal to merchant payment signature.
+  - validate merchentNFT is being spent.

-  - validate that there is a single UTxO in the transaction input and contains a single merchentNFT token.
-  - validate that unlocked funds are sent to the merchant address.
   - Removes all the Reference NFT tokens to another external address.
 \

 === Subscriber Minting Policy

 ==== Parameter
 \

 Nothing
+\

 ==== Minting Purpose